Hodge numbers of Landau-Ginzburg models: Mirror symmetry for weak toric Fano threefolds

 see e.g. \cite[\S 7.3.3]{vois2}.
-One may then compute without much trouble that $h^{2,1}(Z_\Delta)$ is the sum of the genera of the curves which were blown up.
-For each facet of $\Delta$, there's a single vertex of $\Delta^\circ$ contained in the dual face.
+Therefore $h^{2,1}(Z_\Delta)$ is the sum of the genera of the curves which were blown up.
+For each facet $F$ of $\Delta$, the dual face $F^\circ$ in $\Delta^\circ$ is a single vertex.
 Therefore, the sum of genera of the blown up curves is simply the number of points on the interior of facets of $\Delta$.
 This gives

 To show that